PDXIII/pdxiii.github.io/_posts/2016-05-02-Custom-Tab-View.md

 ## Conclusion

 I really enjoyed the task!
-I don’t know if the style is »… if Microsoft had a baby with Apple«, I would describe it more like »Edward Tufte discovered the fun of colors«, but anyway I would like to thank you for this opportunity!
+I don’t know if the style is »… if Microsoft had a baby with Apple«, I would describe it more like »Edward Tufte discovered the fun of colors«.

 **Best regards,**
 *Pete*